To share photos and files with other devices that are nearby, use Quick Share.

 - You can leave the screen and the transfer will continue.

 - You’ll get a notification in your notification tray when you leave the sending screen.
-You can check the status, cancel, or go back to the transfer screen from that notification.
+You can check the status, cancel, or go back to the transfer screen from the notification.

 - To select multiple receivers, you can tap more than one device.

-- Due to technical constraints, simultaneous sharing is only supported on some device models.
+- Due to technical constraints, simultaneous sharing is only supported on selected device models.

 - In other cases, transfers will be queued and receivers you select later will get the transfer request when previous transfers are completed.